When someone has an egg allergy, the body's immune

 The doctor can also give you an allergy action plan, which helps you prepare for,

 recognize, and treat an allergic reaction.
-Share the plan with anyone else who needs
+Share it with anyone who takes care of

 Every second counts in an allergic reaction.
-If you start having
+If your child starts

-serious allergic symptoms, like swelling of the mouth or throat or trouble breathing,
+having serious allergic symptoms, like swelling of the mouth or throat or difficulty

-use the epinephrine auto-injector right away.
-Also use it right away if your symptoms
+breathing, give the epinephrine auto-injector right away.
+Also give it right away

-If you have an egg allergy, avoid eating egg.
+If your child has an egg allergy, help him or her avoid eating egg.
 Read food

 Some foods look OK from the ingredient list, but while being made they can come